a-neumann/abi-test/README.md

 npx abi-test --chain-id 1 -c 0x1234...abcd:MyToken -k YOUR_ETHERSCAN_API_KEY
 ```

-This spawns a local web UI where you can interact with your contracts immediately.
+This spawns a local web UI where you can interact with your contracts immediately. `-c` for contact can be used multiple times like `-c {address}:{name} -c ...`

 ## Installation